Tocchet won’t return as coach of Coyotes after 4 seasons

 GLENDALE, Ariz.
-(AP) — The Arizona Coyotes and coach Rick Tocchet have mutually agreed to part ways after four seasons.
+(AP)Rick Tocchet turned the Arizona Coyotes into playoff contenders, even led them to the postseason during the pandemic season.

+The Coyotes were unable to consistently cross the bridge into the playoffs in four seasons under Tocchet, so new Coyotes general manager Bill Armstrong opted for a change.

-The announcement Sunday comes a day after the Coyotes missed the playoffs for the seventh time in eight seasons.
+Arizona announced Sunday that Tocchet is out as coach, a day after the team missed the playoffs for the seventh time in eight seasons.

 The Coyotes reached the postseason last year when the format was rejiggered due to the coronavirus pandemic and beat Nashville in four games before losing to Colorado in five.